dog visit the vet

 The vet may also recommend testing the feces of your dogs to confirm the presence of intestinal parasites (e.g., roundworms, whipworms, and hookworms).
 These parasites are harmful to humans and other animals, so make sure to have your dog’s poop checked at least once a year.

 Aside from that, the vet may also give your dogs additional booster shots of the vaccines they completed when they were still puppies.
-These are usually given when they reach one year old.
-After that, boosters will be given every after three years.
+These are usually given when they are one year old.
+After that, boosters will be given every three years.

 If you’re planning to leave your dogs in a kennel facility or dog boarding house, your dogs might need additional vaccines, particularly the kennel cough vaccine.
 This is crucial to ensure that the dogs in the boarding facility won’t get sick.

-How Many Times Should a Senior Dog Visit the Vet
+How Often Should a Senior Dog Visit the Vet?

 When your dogs turn eight years old, they’ll be considered senior.
 Unlike adult dogs, seniors require at least two vet visits yearly or maybe more.
 This is because they’re prone to health issues and injuries, and visiting the vet biannually may help prevent any problems from occurring.